matomo-org/developer-documentation/docs/generated/master/Piwik/ViewDataTable/Factory.md

 If the **viewDataTable** query parameter is set, this parameter's value is used as the ID.

-See [ViewDataTable docs](#) to read about the ViewDataTable implementations that are packaged with Piwik.
+See [Plugin\ViewDataTable](/api-reference/Piwik/Plugin/ViewDataTable) to read about the visualizations that are packaged with Piwik.

 #### Signature